MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Steps to reproduce
 1. Create venv folder.
 Put the python script and alarm wav-file in there.
 2. Create a bash script that changes directory and runs the py-file.
-3. Add modifications to your .bashrc-file.
+3. Add modifications to your .bashrc-file and a new crontab entry.

 Enjoy!
 LOL